• Skip to primary navigation

 Jump to Recipe

-Today I'm going to take you to Slovakia!
+Today, I am taking you to Slovakia!
 This small European country borders the Czech Republic on the eastern side.
-We will make their famous potato flatbread, called lokše.
+We will be making their famous potato flatbread, called Lokše.

 lokše slovakian potato flatbread spread with jam and rolled up